Pranav-Vijitharan/AeroPulse/README.md

 3. **Feedback & Display (hardware.ino):**
    - The ESP32 periodically polls the server for prediction results.
-   - The prediction result is displayed on the OLED screen, and corresponding audio feedback (chimes) is played.
+   - The prediction result is displayed on the OLED screen, and corresponding audio feedback is played.

+---

+## Limitations

+1. We had to run the AI model on the cloud as the model was not able to be fit inside microcontrollers.
+When we tryed quantizing the AI model such that it works on microcontrollers, it took a hit on the accuracy and therefore we proceeded with using cloud.
+However, in the future we aim to run the model locally with better processors.
+2. The sound captured by the mic is not very optimal as the mic captures a lot of static sound.
+Therefore, the outputs from the model is not correct.

 ---